Finetundra/Tundras-Toasters/Server Quote Book.md

 >So Microsoft Excel takes over the world?
 But skynet runs on linux.
 Does that mean skynet will run on Wine?
 Crisis averted.

 ***

+**Finetundra:**

+>Disclaimer: This server is not held responsible for any and all of the negative ramifications related to or caused by conflict between you (Windsage) and Rickstopher.

+***